 Master of Yachts Limited Theory Course:

-This is am intensive 6 day classroom based course, composed of both assessment papers and written examinations.
+This is am an intensive 6 day classroom-based course, composed of both assessment papers and written examinations.
 Prior knowledge, study and practical experience is required and candidates should not expect to learn everything in one week without some preparations.

 Liveaboard Practical Course: